Do you have spaces for hire?

 Can I pop in at any time?

-There are two areas open to the public: the Writers Victoria and The Moat café.
-All other areas of the Centre are office and workshop / meeting spaces for the Centre management and resident organisations, open from 9am to 5:45pm on week days.
+There are two areas open to the public: the Writers Victoria and The Moat café and restaurant.
+All other areas of the Centre are office and workshop/meeting spaces for the Centre management and resident organisations, open from 9.00am to 5:00pm on weekdays.

 Are you a part of the State Library?

-We're based in the south wing of the State Library of Victoria, an organisation with which we have a natural affinity, although we are not part of the library.
-We proudly partner with the Library on our annual Children’s Book Festival.
+We're based in the south wing of State Library Victoria, an organisation with which we have a natural affinity, although we are not part of the library.
+(The library can't be accessed through our building.)

 Are there any employment opportunities?